vulsdoc/vuls/docs/usage-scan-wordpress.md

 * cmdPath :  A path of `wp` on the wordpress server
 * osUser : A OS user of `wp` on the wordpress server
 * docRoot : A path of document root on the wordpress server
+* noSudo : Run the `wp` command with sudo privileges

 ## Scan